Reading Regional Airport: History

 Due to budgetary cutbacks the Reserve Training Center at Reading was inactivated on 1 May 1950 and reassigned to New Castle County Airport, Delaware.
 The Air Force closed its facilities at Reading airport and it returned to civil control.

 In the 1950s, Reading Air Services sponsored the National Maintenance & Operations Meeting, better known as the Reading Airshow, and later Reading Aerofest.
 The annual airshow was one of the largest in the United States through the sixties and seventies peaking at 100,000 in attendance in 1976.
 The show expanded to a week long trade and airshow, then declined and ended in 1980 as infrastructure was overwhelmed and prices escalated.
 It was revived again in 1985 as a smaller airshow, the Reading Aerofest, ending in 1998.

 Since the 1950s, the airport has been home to the Reading Composite Squadron (Pennsylvania Wing designation Squadron 811) of the U.S. Civil Air Patrol.

 In the 1950s, TWA, Capital and Colonial (then Eastern) stopped at Reading.
 Allegheny replaced Capital in 1960, TWA left in late 1962, Eastern left in 1969, and Reading dropped out of the OAG in 2004.
-It may never have had a scheduled jet.

 On December 5, 1984, Reading Airport was dedicated as Carl Andrew Spaatz Field.
 Carl Spaatz was a nearby Boyertown, Pennsylvania native and a World War II General.
 General Spaatz was the first Chief of Staff of the United States Air Force.